-(d) Publication pursuant to By-Law 5.8(a) must not be modified pursuant to By-Law 5.8(b) on account of exceptional circumstances where the conduct in respect of which the Determination has been made involved fraud, corruption, deception or dishonesty.
+(d) Publication pursuant to By-Law 5.9(a) must not be modified pursuant to By-Law 5.9(b) on account of exceptional circumstances where the conduct in respect of which the Determination has been made involved fraud, corruption, deception or dishonesty.

-5.9 Retention of records
+5.10 Retention of records

-A copy of every Determination made together with any transcript of the proceeding will be placed on the file maintained by CPA Australia in respect of the Member concerned and details published in the manner prescribed in By-Law 5.8.
+A copy of every Determination made together with any transcript of the proceeding will be placed on the file maintained by CPA Australia in respect of the Member concerned and details published in the manner prescribed in By-Law 5.9.

-5.10 Overview and review of Complaint process
+5.11 Overview and review of Complaint process

-The Professional Conduct Oversight Activity will:
+The Professional Conduct Oversight Panel will:

-- (a) independently report to the Board on the performance and procedures of the Professional Conduct Unit including management, Complaint handling and Tribunals, on an annual basis; and - (b) make recommendations to the Board for any changes to the Constitution, By-Laws, Code of Professional Conduct and Applicable Regulations.
+- (a) independently report annually to the Board on the performance and procedures of the Professional Conduct Unit including management, Complaint handling and Tribunals; - (b) make recommendations to the Board for any changes to the Constitution, By-Laws, Code of Professional Conduct and Applicable Regulations; - (c) make a determination whether a Complaint received by the Professional Conduct Unit against a Member, who is also: - (i) a member of staff, or - (ii) a member of the Board, Committee, or Council or - (iii) a contractor, or - (iv) a volunteer, or - (v) an authorised representative of CPA Australia Advice, and has a case to answer and must therefore be dealt with as per By-Law 5.3(e); and